bxdoan/bxdoan/README.md

 <div align="center">

-> Life is what we make it, always has been, always will be.
+> If you’re offered a seat on a rocket ship, don’t ask what seat!
+Just get on.

-> — Grandma Moses
+> — Sheryl Sandberg

 </div>